-If you’re looking for a rich, decadent carrot cake without less fat and calories, my healthier carrot cake with cream cheese frosting will fit the bill perfectly!
+If you’re looking for a rich, decadent carrot cake with less fat and calories, my healthier carrot cake with cream cheese frosting will fit the bill perfectly!

-I’m not sure what happened to me, either.
+I’m not sure what’s happened to me, either.

 Good gravy, my bones and muscles hurt, but I’m convinced that after I’ve gone through a few dozen trays of ice and a couple of bottles of Ibuprofen, I’ll be grateful that I’m treating my body better.